Johann Friedrich Blumenbach: Career

 Blumenbach was appointed extraordinary professor of medicine and inspector of the museum of natural history in Göttingen in 1776 and ordinary professor in 1778.
 His contributions soon began to enrich the pages of the Medicinische Bibliothek, of which he was editor from 1780 to 1794, with various contributions on medicine, physiology, and anatomy.
 In physiology, he was of the school of Albrecht von Haller, and was in the habit of illustrating his theory by a careful comparison of the animal functions of man with those of other animals.
-Following Baron Cuvier's identification, Blumenbach gave the woolly mammoth its first scientific name, Elephas primigenius (first-born elephant), in 1799.
+Following Georges Cuvier's identification, Blumenbach gave the woolly mammoth its first scientific name, Elephas primigenius (first-born elephant), in 1799.

 His reputation was much extended by the publication of his Institutiones Physiologicae (1787), a condensed, well-arranged view of the animal functions, expounded without discussion of minute anatomical details.
 Between its first publication and 1821, it went through many editions in Germany, where it was the general textbook of the science of physiology.
 It was translated into English in America by Charles Caldwell (Philadelphia 1798), and in London by John Elliotson (1807).

 He was perhaps still more extensively known by his Handbuch der vergleichenden Anatomie ("Handbook of comparative anatomy"), which passed through numerous German editions from its appearance in 1805 to 1824.
-It was translated into English in 1809 by the surgeon Sir William Lawrence, and again, with improvements and additions, by William Coulson in 1827.
+It was translated into English in 1809 by the surgeon William Lawrence, and again, with improvements and additions, by William Coulson in 1827.
 This manual, though slighter than the subsequent works of Cuvier, Carus, and others, and not to be compared with such later expositions as that of Gegenbaur, was long esteemed for the accuracy of the author's own observations, and his just appreciation of the labors of his predecessors.

 Although the greatest part of Blumenbach's life was passed at Göttingen, in 1789 he visited Switzerland, and gave a curious medical topography of that country in the Bibliothek.
-He was in England in 1788 and 1792.
+He travelled to England in 1788 and 1792.
 He was elected a Foreign Member of the Royal Society of London in 1793 and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1794.
 In 1798, he was elected as a member to the American Philosophical Society.
-In 1808 he became a correspondent, living abroad, of the Royal Institute of the Netherlands.
-In 1827 this changed to associated member.
-In 1812 he was appointed secretary to the Royal Society of Sciences at Göttingen, in 1816 was appointed physician to the royal family in Hanover (Obermedizinalrat) by the prince regent, in 1821 was made a knight-commander of the Guelphic Order, and in 1831 was elected a member of the Academy of Sciences at Paris.
-In celebration of his doctoral jubilee (1825) traveling scholarships were founded to assist talented young physicians and naturalists.
-In 1813, he was elected a foreign member of the Royal Swedish Academy of Sciences.
-In 1835 he retired.
-Blumenbach died in Göttingen in 1840.
+He became a correspondent, living abroad, of the Royal Institute of the Netherlands in 1808.
+This was changed to associated member in 1827.
+He was then appointed secretary to the Royal Society of Sciences in 1812, elected a foreign member of the Royal Swedish Academy of Sciences in 1813, appointed physician to the royal family in Hanover (Obermedizinalrat) by the prince regent in 1816, made a knight-commander of the Guelphic Order in 1821, and elected a member of the French Academy of Sciences in 1831.
+In celebration of his doctoral jubilee (1825), traveling scholarships were founded to assist talented young physicians and naturalists.
+He retired in 1835.
+Blumenbach died in 1840 in Göttingen, where he is buried in the Albani cemetery.